jakecooperdesign/insitu-gardens-netlifycms/src/galleries/gardens.md

 ---
 Built into several Garden Rooms, InSitu explores a unique approach by layering textures of vibrant plantings, sculptures and stonework.

-Each room features a sculptural and botanic theme mean to engage upon each other while simultaneously feeling organic and peaceful.
+Each room features a sculptural and botanic theme meant to engage each other while simultaneously feeling organic and peaceful.
 Colossal stone structures make way for breezy fields of tall grass and whimsical sculptures.